 1) Loki

-What Disney+ Original is your favourite?
+Which Disney+ Original is your favourite?
+Let me know on social media!

 For the latest Disney+ news, follow us on TwitterFacebook, and Instagram.